PyMoDAQ/PyMoDAQ/docs/src/tutorials/pluginless_leco_communication.rst

 In :numref:`fig_leco_arch` one can see the LECO network architecture.
-In this example, `Node 1` and `Node 2` are LECO actors, each with instruments connected and a PyMoDAQ instance.
-They are connected to the coordinator, allowing the directors on the `Main dashboard` to send command to control them and retrieve their data.
+In this example, `Node 1` and `Node 2` are PyMoDAQ Dashboard instance, each with a set of Control/Instrument Modules corresponding to the devices (actors) connected.
+They are connected to the coordinator over the network, allowing the directors on the `Main dashboard` to send command to control them and retrieve their data.

 JSON-RPC